ArctosDB/documentation-wiki/_documentation/reports.markdown

 ### Word / Mail Merge

 The Arctos Reporter will readily produce CSV which may be used to produce labels in various document and spreadsheet tools.
 (Someone please elaborate!)

-## Edit this Documentation

-If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_documentation/reports.markdown" target="_blank">here</a>.